Chenies

 Chenies is a village and civil parish in south-east Buckinghamshire, England.
 It is on the border with Hertfordshire, east of Amersham and north of Chorleywood.

 History

 Until the 13th century, the village name was Isenhampstead.
 There were two villages here, called Isenhampstead Chenies and Isenhampstead Latimers, distinguished by the lords of the manors of those two places.
 In the 19th century the prefix was dropped and the two villages became known as Chenies and Latimer.

 Near this village there was once a royal hunting-box, where both King Edward I and King Edward II were known to have resided.
 It was the owner of this lodge, Edward III's shield bearer, Thomas Cheyne, who first gave his name to the village and his descendant, Sir John Cheyne, who built Chenies Manor House in around 1460 on the site.

 Several paper mills were once established in Chenies, operated by the River Chess, which flowed here from further west in Buckinghamshire.

+The village was held by the Cheney family from 1180 and passed by marriage successively to the Semark and Sapcote families and then, in 1526, to the Russell family (John Russell, 1st Earl of Bedford married Anne Sapcote).
+On June 12, 1954, the entire village was sold at auction for £182,000 in order to pay the death duties occasioned by the death of Hastings Russell, 12th Duke of Bedford.
+The 1,676-acre property included seven dairy farms, 44 homes, a hotel, 255 acres of woodland, watercress beds, and fishing rights.